mohd-makki/diabetes-risk-xai/README.md

 ## Project Overview 🧭

-This project aims to build an interpretable machine learning system that predicts the risk of diabetes based on clinical data. the project combines predictive models (Logistic Regression, Random Forest, XGBoost) with Explainable AI (XAI) techniques such as **SHAP** and **LIME** to help clinicians understand *why* predictions are made. the goal is not only
-to achieve accurate predictions but also to make model decisions transparent
-and understandable for healthcare professionals and patients.
-The project is developed to demonstrate end-to-end AI model development,
-from data collection to real-world deployment.
+This project develops a fully explainable machine-learning system that predicts an individual’s likelihood of having diabetes while providing clear, human-interpretable explanations for every prediction.
+Using the Pima Indians Diabetes Dataset, the system integrates:

+- Robust preprocessing and data validation
+- EDA & baseline modeling
+- Hyperparameter tuning (XGBoost)
+- Explainability with SHAP & LIME
+- A deployed Streamlit application
+- Milestone-based documentation replicating professional workflows

+The goal is to support early detection, clinical decision-making, and public-health screening with a model that is not only accurate but also transparent and trustworthy.

 ## Project Objectives 🎯

+1. Build a reproducible, research-grade ML pipeline.
-1. Develop a machine learning model to predict diabetes risk.
+2. Develop a high-performance, clinically meaningful, a machine learning model to predict diabetes risk.
-2. Compare classical ML models (Logistic Regression, Random Forest, XGBoost)
-   with deep learning approaches.
-3. Integrate explainable AI (XAI) methods such as SHAP and LIME for model transparency.
+3. Produce global + local explainability artifacts, integrate explainable AI (XAI) methods (SHAP and LIME) for model transparency.
 4. Apply explainability techniques to highlight the most influential health factors driving predictions.
 5. Evaluate model performance and interpretability using standardized metrics.
-6. Deploy an interactive Streamlit app for user testing and visualization.
+6. Deploy an interactive, user-friendly web app, this interactive Streamlit app for user testing and visualization.
 7. Document the full data science lifecycle across milestones.
+8. Deliver a final report and executive/stakeholder-facing summary

 ---